DIVISION AE is assigned to Courtroom 9C

 Go to the 15th Judicial Circuit Home Page and under Circuit Web Applications click View All Web Applications.
-Click Online Scheduling and follow the prompts from there.
+Click Online Services, if registered and enter your username and password, the case number and follow the prompts from there.
+If not registered, follow the instructions to register.
 Submit all orders/judgments in WORD FORMAT (do not use tables or macros for the style of the case or attorney names).
 DO NOT SUBMIT ORDERS IN ANTICIPATION a hearing on matters which the court has not ruled.
 If the order being submitted is regarding a hearing held in open court, the date of the hearing and names of the party or parties in attendance must be included in the first sentence of the order.
 Judge Gillen will electronically sign the orders, so do not include a signature line or a space.
 The orders will be e-served to all attorneys of record at their registered email addresses and filed in state portal.
 Submissions which require service to a pro se party must indicate that the moving party is required to furnish the order via US Mail.

 Listed below are the only documents permitted to be E-Served to the court through the divisional CAD (email@example.com) provided the following information appears in the subject line as indicated below.
 UNAUTHORIZED DOCUMENTS WILL BE DELETED.
 Contact the judicial assistant via telephone (561-355-6386 for instructions as to whether other documents may be emailed.
 Office communications are not handled via email in the division.
 You need to contact the judicial assistant via telephone.
 No proposed orders/judgments will be handled via the divisional CAD email as indicated above.